jjcrofts77/Advanced-Calculus-MATH20471/intro.md

 ------
 ## Supplementary Video Lectures
 But what is a partial differential equation?
-YouTuube. https://www.youtube.com/watch?v=ly4S0oi3Yz8&t=316s
+YouTube. https://www.youtube.com/watch?v=ly4S0oi3Yz8&t=316s

 But what is a Fourier series?
 From heat flow to drawing circles.
 YouTube. https://www.youtube.com/watch?v=r6sGWTCMz2k